Now That You’re Divorced, Who Claims Your Child on Taxes?

 Divorce is always complicated, but divorce with kids is infinitely more so, especially when it comes to taxes.
+Unfortunately, according to the National Law Review, divorce rates during the coronavirus pandemic of 2020 were on the rise.
 The main tax issue for divorced parents is claiming dependents.
 Split-up couples might find themselves arguing over who claims the child on their taxes after divorce.

-The 2018 Tax Cuts and Jobs Act brought changes in how divorced and separated parents can claim dependents.
+Tax year 2020 hasn’t brought any major changes to tax law for divorced parents, but things changed significantly with the implementation of the Tax Cuts and Jobs Act in 2018.
+Some of the most important changes were in regards to how divorced and separated parents can claim dependents.
 Here’s what you should know about filing taxes this year and beyond as a single or divorced parent.

 Knowing who claims the child on taxes when parents share custody is more complicated than sole-custody situations.
 When a divorce allows for joint custody and long-term vacation visits, you need to understand which parent has primary custody.
 Here’s more information on filing taxes after divorce.